Derek Sutton

 Naina frequently speaks at conferences, seminars and other events, both in the UK and internationally.

-Naina has been a member of the Executive Committee of both the Bar Human Rights Committee and the Human Rights Law Association.
+Naina has previously been a member of the Executive Committee of each of the Administrative Law Bar Association (ALBA), the Bar Human Rights Committee (BHRC) and the Human Rights Law Association (HRLA).

 VAT registration number: 885681076